ghost-aHVudGVy/Help-Desk-Labs/README.md

 ---

 ## About This Repository

-This repository contains a series of **hands-on labs** that demonstrate real-world IT Support and Help Desk skills.
+This repository is a collection of hands-on labs I’ve built to strengthen and demonstrate my Help Desk and IT Support skills.

-Each project recreates scenarios that an IT professional might face in a production environment, including user account management, Active Directory administration, network troubleshooting, and ticket-based problem resolution.
+Each lab walks through real scenarios I’d face in a support role — setting up and managing Active Directory, troubleshooting network issues, configuring printers, handling tickets, and more.

-The purpose of these labs is to show a practical, organized approach to diagnosing and solving technical issues, while maintaining a strong focus on communication, documentation, and user experience.
+My goal with this labs is to simulate what it’s like to work in a real IT environment while documenting every step of the process clearly and professionally.
+It’s a way for me to keep learning and show my practical experience in IT support.

 ---